cryostatio/cryostat-legacy/HTTP_API.md

     ###### response
     `200` - No body.
 Getting this response means that the header is valid and that the user has been successfully authenticated.
+There will be an `X-WWW-Authenticate: $SCHEME` header that indicates
+    the authentication scheme that is used.

     `401` - User authentication failed.
 The body is an error message.
     There will be an `X-WWW-Authenticate: $SCHEME` header that indicates